asha-wood96/parked-car-fine/README.md

 Copy and paste the program in an IDE to run the program and see results

-if you encounter a bug where it gives nonsense answer for parking ticket on the third car try running the program again to see if it ends up calculating it.
+if you encounter a bug where it gives nonsense answer for parking ticket on the third car try running the program again and again to see if it ends up calculating it.